-The Embodied Energy Project—led by Columbia GSAPP and Oldcastle BuildingEnvelope®, and operating out of the GSAPP Incubator at NEW INC—aims to uncover key questions, issues, and opportunities for architectural design in the context of embodied energy.
+The Embodied Energy Project—led by Columbia GSAPP and Oldcastle BuildingEnvelope®—aims to uncover key questions, issues, and opportunities for architectural design in the context of embodied energy.

 Awareness of embodied energy within the architecture, engineering, and construction industry is increasing, but the term is often not completely understood.
 In addition, levels of embodied energy are often difficult to calculate based on lack of comprehensive data and on a few different definitions of what is included in the calculation.
 This project outlines some of the details involved in defining embodied energy.

 Embodied energy in building materials has been studied for the past several decades by researchers interested in the relationship between building materials, construction processes, and their environmental impacts.
 There are two forms of embodied energy in buildings: